Glacier Ice from Jökulsarlon

-Loving the blues on this December workshop morning.
+I was loving the blues on this December workshop morning.
+We have many opportunities to visit the Jökulsarlon the Glacier Lagoon and glacier ice beach on our five day photo workshops.
 The Winter dawns are fantastic opportunities for capturing amazing colours.
 The dawn is not a quick affair in Iceland.
-The colours can be good for hours.
+The colours can be good for hours especially on a mid-Summer night.
 This allows you to experiment with different exposure times and techniques.

 Posted by Iceland Aurora Photo Tours on 2014-02-19 21:31:50

 When you want to avoid burning the highlights in the sky like a normal aurora display, the The Magic Cloth Technique is a useful tool for your camera bag.
 The Magic Cloth Technique involves controlling the amount of exposure within a very long exposure to different portions of a picture.